CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-2 -  It will ask you for the model name.
+2 - "if you don't perform this VRAM optimization "  It will ask you for the model name.
 There are two models available.
 If you are using the 3090 or 4090, press Enter or type the 0.5 model below and continue.
 If you have a 5090 or higher device, type the 1.5 model and press Enter.